 Although nothing can be guaranteed in an active conflict zone, these commitments paved the way for our return to Kunduz in 2017, when we opened an outpatient clinic in the city for people with minor trauma-related wounds and injuries.

-A new trauma centre is being built and was due to open at the end of 2020; however, the COVID-19 pandemic has currently put construction on hold.
+A new trauma centre is being built and was due to open at the end of 2020; however, the COVID-19 pandemic temporarily put construction on hold and it will now open later in 2021.
 We also run a small stabilisation clinic in Chardara district outside the city.

 The need for lifesaving trauma care is extremely high in Kunduz, where little quality medical care is available.
 The security situation remains volatile and medical needs will continue to increase.